Senior Writer: Priya Naha

 3. Reduces Call Abandonment Rates

 Call abandonment rates measure the speed at which customers hang up while waiting to speak to an agent or during a call with an agent before the issue is resolved.
 Mostly call abandonment rates are high due to long hold times, unhelpful agents, and lengthy IVR menus.
-With call queue management, customers can quickly connect with specific agents who can help them resolve their queries.
+With call queue software, customers can quickly connect with specific agents who can help them resolve their queries.
 And, the faster agents resolve their questions, the lesser the call abandonment rates.
 It also increases the chances of closing deals and improves customer satisfaction levels.

 4. Improve Employee Productivity and Satisfaction